reactive-streams/reactive-streams-jvm/README.md

 - `Subscription`'s which have been canceled SHOULD NOT receive subsequent `onError` or `onComplete` events, but implementations will not be able to strictly guarantee this in all cases due to the intrinsic race condition between actions taken concurrently by `Publisher` and `Subscriber`.
 - A `Publisher` SHOULD NOT throw an `Exception`.
 The only legal way to signal failure (or reject a `Subscription`) is via the `Subscriber.onError` method.
 - The `Subscriber.onSubscribe` method on a given `Subscriber` instance MUST NOT be called more than once.
-- The `Publisher.subscribe` method MAY be called as many times as wanted but MUST be with a different `Subscriber` each time.
+- The `Publisher.subscribe` method MAY be called as many times as wanted but MUST be with a different `Subscriber` each time, based on object equality.
+It MUST reject the Subscription with a `java.lang.IllegalStateException` if the same Subscriber already has an active `Subscription` with this `Publisher`.
 - A `Publisher` MAY support multi-subscribe and choose whether each `Subscription` is unicast or multicast.
 - A `Publisher` MAY reject calls to its `subscribe` method if it is unable or unwilling to serve them (e.g. because it is overwhelmed or bounded by a finite number of underlying resources, etc...).
 If rejecting it MUST do this by calling `onError` on the `Subscriber` passed to `Publisher.subscribe` instead of calling `onSubscribe`".
+- A `Publisher` in `completed` state MUST NOT call `Subscriber.onSubscribe` and MUST emit an `Subscriber.onComplete` on the given `Subscriber`
+- A `Publisher` in `error` state MUST NOT call `Subscriber.onSubscribe` and MUST emit an `Subscriber.onError` with the error cause on the given `Subscriber`
+- A `Publisher` in `shut-down` state MUST NOT call `Subscriber.onSubscribe` and MUST emit an `Subscriber.onError` with `java.lang.IllegalStateException` on the given `Subscriber`
+- A `Publisher` MUST support a pending element count up to 2^63-1 (java.lang.Long.MAX_VALUE) and provide for overflow protection.
+- A `Publisher` MUST produce the same elements in the same sequence for all its subscribers.
+Producing the stream elements at (temporarily) differing rates to different subscribers is allowed.
+- A `Publisher` MUST start producing with the oldest element still available for a new subscriber.

 #### Subscription ([Code](https://github.com/reactive-streams/reactive-streams/blob/master/api/src/main/java/org/reactivestreams/Subscription.java))